-In this instance, it is considered that the benefits of the scheme outweigh the dis- benefits and as such, the application is recommended for approval.
+In this instance, it is considered that the dis-benefits of scheme do not significantly and demonstrably outweigh the benefits.
+As such, the application is recommended for approval.

 RECOMMENDATION

 APPPROVE subject to S106 Agreement to secure on-site Affordable Housing and an Education and Open Space contribution and conditions